 • Patterns that leave you feeling stuck or drained

-• How your past experiences may still be shaping your present
+• How past experiences may still be shaping your present

 • Clearer insight into your needs, wants and choices